ammaritiz/LexisNexisHackathon17/documents/REPORT.md

 ###Any limitations and future work:

 - One limitation is the inability to associate two issues if they have different names, labels and description.
-- Future work will include improving the issue matching algorithm by using concepts of machine learning and having more accuracy.
+- Issue matching algorithm can be improved by using concepts of machine learning so the results are more accurate.
-- Factoring in some form of timesheet/calendar to know about developers who are not assigned any issue and will have free time in near future.
+- Factoring in some form of timesheet/calendar would be useful to know which developers are not assigned to any issue and will have free time in near future.
-- Making the bot more user friendly and seamless.
-Right now one has to enter github usernames to interact with the bot, maybe in the future we can map github names with actual names.
+- The bot could be more user friendly and seamless, for example improving the oboarding experience of entering the developer's name and github username to interact with the bot; in the future, we can map github names with actual names automatically.
-- Currently there is no way to reset or change the github username, this could be easily added for future iterations.
+- Currently, there is no way to reset or change the github username, this could be easily added for future iterations.